The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 Ecologically sustainable development and environment performance

 Our facilities and some of our assets are provided by the ATO under various agreements.
-We adopt the ATO’s environmental policies and the performance of those policies is included in the ATO’s annual report.
+We adopt the ATO’s Environmental Sustainability Strategy.
+Further information is included in the ATO’s annual report.

 For the purposes of the PGPA Act, the ACNC is listed as a program of the ATO.